angular/tsickle/README.md

 # Tsickle - TypeScript to Closure Translator [![Build Status](https://travis-ci.org/angular/tsickle.svg?branch=master)](https://travis-ci.org/angular/tsickle)

-Tsickle converts TypeScript code into a form acceptible to the [Closure Compiler].
+Tsickle converts TypeScript code into a form acceptable to the [Closure Compiler].
 This allows using TypeScript to transpile your sources, and then using Closure Compiler to bundle and optimize them, while taking advantage of type information in Closure Compiler.

 [Closure Compiler]: https://github.com/google/closure-compiler/